tbrowder/Date-Names/README.md

 abbreviations, and some require up to four letters for the official abbreviations.

-Table 2 shows the hash names for the full names and abbreviations currently available.
-Hash names with a 2 or 3 appended are complete abbreviation sets of that length only.
-Hash names with an 'a' appended are sets of abbreviations of mixed length.
+Table 2 shows the array names for the full names and abbreviations currently available.
+Array names with a 2 or 3 appended are complete abbreviation sets of that length only.
+Array names with an 'a' appended are sets of abbreviations of mixed length.
 A 'Y' in a cell indicates a language has a complete set of that type of abbreviation.